Claude vs. ChatGPT: How do they compare?

 To evaluate and compare models, users often turn to benchmark scores and LLM leaderboards, which measure AI language models' performance on various tasks designed to test their capabilities.
 Anthropic, for example, claimed that Claude 3 surpassed GPT-4 on a series of benchmarks and that its Opus model was the first to outperform GPT-4 on the leaderboard Chatbot Arena, which crowdsources user ratings of popular LLMs.

 User-generated rankings, such as Chatbot Arena's, tend to be more objective, but benchmark scores self-reported by AI developers should be evaluated with healthy skepticism.
 Without detailed disclosures about training data, methodologies and evaluation metrics -- which companies rarely, if ever, provide -- it's challenging to verify performance claims.
-And the lack of full public access to the models and their training data makes independently validating and reproducing benchmark results nearly impossible.
+And the lack of complete public access to the models and their training data makes independently validating and reproducing benchmark results nearly impossible.

-Especially in a market as competitive as the AI industry, there's always a risk that companies selectively showcase benchmarks that favor their models, while overlooking less impressive results.
-Direct comparisons are also complicated by the fact that different organizations might evaluate their models using different metrics for factors including effectiveness and efficient resource use.
+Especially in a market as competitive as the AI industry, there's always a risk that companies selectively showcase benchmarks that favor their models while overlooking less impressive results.
+Direct comparisons are also complicated by the fact that different organizations might evaluate their models using different metrics for factors, including effectiveness and efficient resource use.

 Privacy and security